codeShinobi-sarthak/Node-js/README.md

 - **Checks for Folders**: Creates folders for each file extension if they do not already exist.
 - **Moves Files**: Moves each file into the corresponding folder based on its extension.

+## Acknowledgement

+This repository includes a handbook (node-handbook.pdf) authored by Flavio Copes.
+Full credit for the content of the handbook goes to him.
+The work presented here is a refractor of his original material.